-In January 2024, we revised our personnel system with the aim of securing and retaining personnel with diverse backgrounds and optimizing treatment for employees.
+In January 2024, with the backdrop of an environment where recruitment is increasingly competitive, we revised our personnel system with the aim of securing and retaining excellent personnel with diverse backgrounds, optimizing treatment for employees, and increasing their motivation.
+The revised personnel system was put into effect in the current fiscal year.
 We clarified the expected roles for each evaluation grade and designed the system to reward performance through measures such as increasing the upper limit of performance-based compensation.
-Also, to maintain and develop our organizational strength and culture, which is one of our strengths, we introduced new behavioral evaluation indicators aligned with the Company's Values.
+Also, to maintain and develop our organizational strength and culture, which is one of our strengths, the system introduces new behavioral evaluation indicators aligned with the Company's Values.